Retirement Topics - Prohibited Transactions

 Buying property for personal use (present or future) with IRA funds

-Fiduciary.
-For these purposes, a fiduciary includes anyone who does any of the following.
+An IRA fiduciary includes anyone who does any of the following:

 Exercises any discretionary authority or discretionary control in managing the IRA or exercises any authority or control in managing or disposing of its assets.